Jahméne: Personal life

+Mandy Thomas B.E.M.

+On 8 October 2015, Mandy published her first book, You Can’t Run, through Ebury, an imprint of Penguin Random House.
+The publication offers a detailed and deeply personal account of her relationship with Jahméne’s father.
+The foreword was contributed by esteemed author and campaigner Katie Piper.

+Mandy is an accomplished author, poet, and an established artist, as well as a skilled photographer.
+In addition to her creative work, she is a dedicated justice advocate and a recognised media commentator on issues relating to domestic abuse.
+Her efforts are focused on raising public awareness, influencing policy, and securing support for victims of domestic violence.

+In October 2020, Mandy was awarded the British Empire Medal (B.E.M.) in recognition of her outstanding contribution to campaigning against domestic abuse.

+Television

 2012: The X Factor

 On 30 May 2012, Douglas auditioned in London for the ninth series of The X Factor.
-He sang Etta James' "At Last" with a powerful voice in what Louis had stated as a "revelation" and received four yeses from judges Louis Walsh, Tulisa, Gary Barlow and Nicole Scherzinger.
+He sang Etta James' "At Last" with a powerful voice in what Louis had stated as a "revelation" and received a yes from each of the judges Louis Walsh, Tulisa, Gary Barlow and Nicole Scherzinger.
 Douglas managed to advance to judges' houses, where he impressed mentor Nicole Scherzinger with his rendition of David Guetta's "Titanium", thereby making it to the live shows.
-He fought his way through to the finals with James Arthur and Christopher Maloney.

 On 8 December, he was the first act to make it safely through to the second night of the live finals, along with Arthur.

 He finished the competition in second place.

-2013: Love Never Fails and X Factor Around the World
+In August 2013, Douglas performed in Indonesia for RCTI's 24th anniversary television special, X Factor Around the World.